reubenson/reubenson.github.io/src/demos/_corner-anamorphosis-notes.md

 2. All `<path>` elements with non-zero length are collected.
 Other element types (circles, rects, etc.) are ignored — convert them to paths in your SVG editor first if needed.
+3. Each `<path>` is split into individual sub-paths by `splitPathIntoSubpaths()`, which tokenises the `d` attribute and starts a new sub-path at every `M`/`m` command, converting the starting coordinate to an absolute `M` so each sub-path can be used as a standalone path element.
+This is necessary because Inkscape frequently packs many disconnected shapes into a single compound `<path>`; without splitting, the plotter draws spurious lines across every pen-up gap and loses most of the detail due to coarse arc-length sampling.
-3. Each path is sampled into exactly N equal-arc-length line segments using `SVGPathElement.getPointAtLength()`.
-This linearises curves.
-Parent `<g transform="...">` attributes are applied via `pathToSVGMatrix()` (walks the DOM using `SVGTransformList` so it works even on `display:none` elements and returns a native `SVGMatrix` compatible with `SVGPoint.matrixTransform()`).
+4. Each sub-path is sampled into N equal-arc-length line segments using a temporary `<path>` element appended to the hidden SVG root (so `getTotalLength` / `getPointAtLength` are reliable).
+Parent `<g transform="...">` attributes are applied via `pathToSVGMatrix()` (walks the DOM using `SVGTransformList`, returns a native `SVGMatrix` compatible with `SVGPoint.matrixTransform()`).
-4. Each path becomes its own **layer** in the output JSON, with all N segments sharing the same `origin` offset.
+5. Each sub-path becomes its own **layer** in the output JSON, with all N segments sharing the same `origin` offset.
-5. `strokes_per_dip` is set to N. Because `plot.py` flattens layers sequentially before chunking, each layer's N segments form one chunk — so the arm dips exactly once between every path (in strokes mode).
+6. `strokes_per_dip` is set to N. Because `plot.py` flattens layers sequentially before chunking, each layer's N segments form one chunk — so the arm dips exactly once between every sub-path (in strokes mode).

+The path count shown in the UI reports both the number of `<path>` elements and the total number of sub-paths, e.g. `1 (32 sub-paths)`, so the split is visible before exporting or plotting.

 ### Controls